GPUOpen-Effects/DepthOfFieldFX/README.md

 * AMD Radeon&trade; GCN-based GPU (HD 7000 series or newer)
   * Or other DirectX&reg; 11 compatible discrete GPU with Shader Model 5 support
 * 64-bit Windows&reg; 7 (SP1 with the [Platform Update](https://msdn.microsoft.com/en-us/library/windows/desktop/jj863687.aspx)), Windows&reg; 8.1, or Windows&reg; 10
-* Visual Studio&reg; 2013 or Visual Studio&reg; 2015
+* Visual Studio&reg; 2013, Visual Studio&reg; 2015 or  Visual Studio&reg; 2017

 ### Getting started
-* Visual Studio solutions for VS2013 and VS2015 can be found in the `amd_depthoffieldfx_sample\build` directory.
+* Visual Studio solutions for VS2013, VS2015 and VS2017 can be found in the `amd_depthoffieldfx_sample\build` directory.
 * There are also solutions for just the core library in the `amd_depthoffieldfx\build` directory.
 * Additional documentation is available in the `amd_depthoffieldfx\doc` directory.